benmatselby/atom-php-checkstyle/README.md

 [![Build Status](https://travis-ci.org/benmatselby/atom-php-checkstyle.png?branch=master)](https://travis-ci.org/benmatselby/atom-php-checkstyle)

+**This plugin is no longer actively maintained as [Atom Linter](https://github.com/atomlinter) has replicated all the functionality I was offering**

 This plugin is for the Atom editor from GitHub, and aims to provide “Checkstyle” integration for PHP.

 The plugin supports: